From Bishop Pat

 In the light of that call I wish to outline some priorities for our diocese to be “Fit for Mission”.
 These continue the two previous stages of pastoral planning That You May Have Life/Kia Whai Oranga Ai Koutou.
 During this period parishes and communities adopted goals and strategies which developed and built up their Eucharistic communities.
 The major emphases were on creating vibrant parishes, adult faith formation, support for youth & young adults and evangelisation.
 Those activities prepared us for Mission; this plan takes us a stage further.

-The first priority is to urge parishes, communities, and schools to focus more specifically and practically on reaching out to those outside our communities – to find ways and means to draw them more fully to know and love Christ Jesus.
+All parishes, communities, and schools are urged to focus more specifically and practically on reaching out to those outside our communities – to find ways and means to draw them more fully to know and love Christ Jesus.
 This is what the Church calls mission ad extra (to those beyond our normal boundaries).
 Pope Francis puts it like this:

 Jesus teaches us another way.
 Go out.
 Go out and share your testimony.
 Go out and interact with your brothers and sisters, Go out and share, Go out and ask.
 Become the Word in body as well as spirit.

 This reminds us that in celebrating the Eucharist we are being nurtured by Jesus not just for ourselves but in order to be sent out as his disciples to engage others in the world.